1

 – sysadmin1138 Mod

-Jun 27, 2011 at 23:28
+Commented Jun 27, 2011 at 23:28

 • 2

 @Gilles, we shouldn't let program/application options/parameters become tags, unless there is some really overwhelming reason to do so, so the apparent similarity of --bwlimit and bandwidth-control is quite irrelevant.
-Jun 28, 2011 at 0:18
+Commented Jun 28, 2011 at 0:18

 • QoS is policy as applied to traffic (queue priority, CBR, CIR, DBR, etc).
 Traffic-Shaping is applying bandwidth policy to particular types of traffic.
 While they're very closely related, there's a different.
 In-App QoS or Traffic-Shaping is part of the paricular app and shouldn't be tagged as the others (unless the question related to their interaction of course).